-- 27. From this point of view, the following suggestions are put forward:- - (i) The system of institutional planning should be adopted universally.
-It is in the formulation and implementation of institutional plans that every teacher can be intimately and effectively involved. - (ii) The authorities responsible for preparation and implementation of District Development plans in education should constitute Advisory Boards Councils of Teachers on which all organisations of teachers functioning within the district should be represented.
+- (ii) The authorities responsible for preparation and implementation of District Development plans in education should constitute Advisory Boards Councils of Teachers on which all organisations of teachers functioning within the district should be represented.
 These Councils should be consulted on all matters relating to planning and development of education. - (iii) Similarly, at the State level, the State Governments should constitute Joint Teachers' Councils consisting of the representatives of all the different organisations of teachers working in the State.
 These should be consulted on all matters relating to planning and development of education.

 - (iv) The Ministry of Education, in its turn, should constitute a National Council of Teachers consisting of representatives of all teachers organisations functioning at the national level.
 Its functions should be similar to those of the Joint Teachers' Councils established at the State level and they should be effectively involved in preparation and implementation of educational plans. - (v) Government must announce unequivocally that it desires to give the teachers professional leadership in improvement of education and that the role of the Education Department will be one of providing the necessary facilities and assistance for this purpose.
-Such a declaration will influence the attitudes, both of the departmental officers and teachers, and create the necessary atmosphere for the success of this programme. - Steps should also be taken to associate teachers (vi) with the administration at as many points as possi-For instance, the establishment of Boards of Secondary Education (or Boards of School Education as recommended by the Education Commission) is an effective means of associating practising teachers with the conduct of the public examinations at the end of the secondary stage and in such allied problems as prescription of curricula, approval of text books, prescribing the essential conditions for recognition of secondary schools, The constitution of the State Boards of etc. Teacher Education will provide similar opportunities of associating teachers with administration in all matters connected with teacher education. another method in which teachers can be associated closely with administration is to adopt the system of 'panel inspections' to which a reference has been made earlier.
+Such a declaration will influence the attitudes, both of the departmental officers and teachers, and create the necessary atmosphere for the success of this programme. - (vi) Steps should also be taken to associate teachers with the administration at as many points as possible.
+For instance, the establishment of Boards of Secondary Education (or Boards of School Education as recommended by the Education Commission) is an effective means of associating practising teachers with the conduct of the public examinations at the end of the secondary stage and in such allied problems as prescription of curricula, approval of text books, prescribing the essential conditions for recognition of secondary schools.
+The constitution of the State Boards of Teacher Education will provide similar opportunities of associating teachers with administration in all matters connected with teacher education. another method in which teachers can be associated closely with administration is to adopt the system of panel inspections to which a reference has been made earlier.

 - (vii) On their part, the teachers must develop interest in planning.
 It is unfortunate that teachers have so far neglected this important subject and not much interest has been evinced by the teachers' organisations in the three Five Year plans and in the three annual plans.
-They have not even criticised them either in depth or in a comprehensive manner while what is expected of them mere criticism but, if necessary, even the formulation of an alternative plan which the public can compare with the official plan and judge for itself.
-It is obvious that this apathy will have to be abandoned, the sooner the better, and that teachers will have to show much greater interest in educational planning and development than what they have done so far. - Similarly, the teachers will also have to develop (viii) the necessary competence in educational planning, both individually and through their organisations.
+They have not even criticised them either in depth or in a comprehensive manner while what is expected of them is not mere criticism but, if necessary, even the formulation of an alternative plan which the public can compare with the official plan and judge for itself.
+It is obvious that this apathy will have to be abandoned, the sooner the better, and that teachers will have to show much greater interest in educational planning and development than what they have done so far. - (viii) Similarly, the teachers will also have to develop the necessary competence in educational planning, both individually and through their organisations.
 It is true that this competence will grow as the decentralised programme described above is evolved and teachers are actually involved intensively in the formulation and implementation of educational plans.
 Formal and institutional attempts to this end are also needed.
-For instance, the subject of educational planning and the problems of Indian education should find a place in the curricula of all training institutions at all levels. teacher educators should be properly prepared for developing these programmes in their institutions and the necessary literature on the subject should be prepared in all the modern Indian languages.
+For instance, the subject of educational planning and the problems of Indian education should find a place in the curricula of all training institutions at all levels.
+The teacher educators should be properly prepared for developing these programmes in their institutions and the necessary literature on the subject should be prepared in all the modern Indian languages.